nhscc/airports.api.hscc.bdpa.org/external-scripts/README.md

 npx @zeit/ncc build generate-flights.ts --out bin
 ```

-You can also use handy NPM run script:
+You can also use handy NPM run script to build any buildable external scripts:

 ```
 npm run build-externals